Introduction

 What is Heron’s Formula

 Heron’s formula is derived by the mathematician Heron.
-According to heron, if the three sides of a triangle are given then we can find its area with the help of a formula.
+According to Heron, if the three sides of a triangle are given then we can find its area with the help of a formula.
 This formula is known as Heron’s Formula.

 According to the formula,